You are listening to the Sean Hannity Radio Show Podcast.

 I cut the White House grass, and I got to meet the president and vice president of the United States.

-Well, apparently liberals are very upset about that.
+Well, apparently, Liberals are very upset about that.

 He started his own lawn care business.

-He admit it's admitted now that he started his own lawn care business.
+He's admitted now that he started his own lawn care business.

-Because now the IRS will be coming after him.
+That's really dangerous for this poor kid because now the IRS will be coming after him.

 I expect a letter in the morning.

-And people oh, it's dangerous.
+And people, oh, it's dangerous.

 Oh, what did he do?